Guide to Faculty Expertise

 arayo@mit.edu

-Philosophy of logic, mathematics, and language
+Philosophy of logic, metaphysics

 Tamar Schapiro